Weddings in the United States: Size and cost

+As of 2023, the typical wedding in the US had 127 guests in attendance.
+Compared to previous decades, small weddings with fewer than 50 people were more popular, as were elopements.
+One result of smaller guest lists is that some couples choose to have a more luxurious event.

 Types of weddings ceremonies

 Traditional

-Traditional, formal, religious weddings are the most common type of wedding in the United States and Canada.
+Traditional, formal, religious weddings are the most common type of wedding in the United States.
 Many couples opt to marry in the religious house of their faith, as it is common for couples to share the same religion.
 Whether the couple is Catholic, Jewish, Hindu, or any other religion, it is common practice to get married in the religious house of that faith.

 However, many couples today do not share the same faith.
 These inter-faith couples can also have a traditional wedding ceremony.
 Religious officials have become increasingly cooperative with marrying couples that are not of the same faith.

 It is common for traditional or formal weddings to follow certain norms.
 These common practices include designer dresses, groomsmen wearing tuxedos, elaborate invitations, beautiful flowers, limousine service, and fine dining and live music at a reception that follows the ceremony.

 Destination

-Destination weddings are becoming increasingly popular in the United States and Canada.
+Destination weddings are becoming increasingly popular in the United States.
 Destination weddings, or "wedding aways" and "weddingmoons", allow the couple to completely design their wedding ceremony to fit the location.
-From beach weddings to weddings in Las Vegas, New York City, Niagara Falls or Lake Louise, many Americans and Canadians are choosing to marry at a location far from home.
+From beach weddings to weddings in Las Vegas, New York City, or Niagara Falls, many Americans are choosing to marry at a location far from home.
 The options for destinations are limitless.

 Destination weddings have several advantages.
 From getting to spend an extended time with family, to an easy transition to a honeymoon, destination weddings are very appealing.
 Additionally, while destination weddings can be very expensive, they are on average less expensive than weddings at home.

 Military

-A couple in which one or both is a member of either the United States Armed Forces or the Canadian Armed Forces may have a military wedding in which they wear their uniform.
+A couple in which one or both is a member of either the United States Armed Forces may have a military wedding in which they wear their uniform.
 A military wedding is considered a formal wedding and guests should dress formally.
 Often, the guests will also be in the armed forces and will wear their uniforms as well.

 The ushers who are in the armed forces traditionally form an "arch of steel" with their swords or sabers.
 However, only active duty servicemen participate, as they can only carry their sword or saber if they are active duty.
-The arch is usually formed at the conclusion of the ceremony, and the head usher signals the formation by yelling "center face."
+The arch is usually formed at the conclusion of the ceremony, and the head usher signals the formation by yelling "center face".
 After the couple pass through the arch, the ushers return to their bridesmaids to exit with them.
 Civilian ushers may or may not stand at the arch, a decision usually made by the couple.